Anxiety Therapy in Port Coquitlam

 Q: What is Anxiety?

-A: Anxiety is more than stress ,it’s a mental health condition involving persistent fear that affects your body, thoughts, and daily life.
+A: Anxiety is more than stress; it’s a mental health condition involving persistent fear that affects your body, thoughts, and daily life.
 It can show up as racing thoughts, panic, tension, or avoidance, often rooted in deeper emotional or cultural pressures.
-Learn more in our blog on conquering anxiety with therapy.
+Learn more in our blog on conquering anxiety with therapy or more about Trauma Counselling in Port Coquitlam.

-Q: How can I find a therapist who understands the unique challenges BIPOC women face?
+How can I find a therapist who understands anxiety?

-A: Finding the right therapist means looking for someone who specializes in culturally responsive care and has experience supporting clients through racial trauma.
+Finding the right therapist means looking for someone who specializes in culturally responsive care and has experience supporting clients through anxiety.
 Therapists like Zahra Lakhdhir and Suki O’Huallachain offer tailored counselling services that honour the lived experiences of BIPOC women, providing a safe and empathetic space for healing and growth.